 At your following appointment, any temporary teeth that were placed are then removed and your new permanent teeth secured with specially developed dental adhesive and polished to a natural looking finish.

-IPS e.max Crowns is made from a glass ceramic that delivers outstanding aesthetics.
+IPS e.max Crowns are made from a glass-ceramic that delivers outstanding aesthetics.
 Its ability to balance versatility and simplicity yields confidence when restoring even the most complicated cases.

 Tired of waiting 2 weeks for your crown or onlay?
 In many cases we can mill your crown or onlay in the same appointment.
 With this amazing technology, your tooth is prepared then scanned into the computer.
 The computer aided milling machine creates the crown out of a solid block of ceramic, ready to be cemented into your mouth.

 At Dental Serenity, we choose to place zirconia crowns for their superior strength, longevity and aesthetic properties.
 Zirconia crowns are the strongest crown used worldwide.

 A Dental Bridge is an excellent option to replace one or more missing teeth using a non-surgical approach.
 By utilising the teeth either side of the space, we are able to create a prosthetic appliance to fill the gap.
 By bridging this gap and using the neighbouring teeth as anchors, we can create a natural looking tooth shaped insert.

 Dental Bridges can restore optimal function.
 By replacing missing teeth you can chew more efficiently and the permanent nature of a bridge can keep the remaining teeth from drifting and over erupting out of their natural positions.

 We utilise full Zirconia bridges or a combination of metal and ceramic technology for all of our bridgework.